Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Proofs

-(i) The objective function is neither convex, nor concave: the denominator and the numerator in each ratio term of the objective function are nonlinear and nonconvex functions; (ii) The ratio terms can involve division by 0 and be indeterminate; (iii) The ratio term corresponding to a location where no DB is set up in undefined; (iv) There is a mix of binary and bounded general integer variables;
+(i) The objective function is neither convex, nor concave: the denominator and the numerator in each ratio term of the objective function are nonconvex functions; (ii) The ratio terms can involve division by 0 and be indeterminate; (iii) Any ratio term related to a location where no DB is set up in undefined; (iv) There is a mix of binary and bounded general integer variables; (v) The continuous relaxation of $\mathbf{B-IFP}$ is a nonconvex~problem. }